-Special Protection Areas (SPA): SSSIs which have been identified as being of international importance for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds fond in European Union countries.
+Special Protection Area (SPA): An SSSI of international importance for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds found in European Union countries.
 They are European designated sites, classified under the EC Directive on the Conservation of Wild Birds.